DSC-IITI/Cross-Chain-Liquidity-Protector/README.md

 ### 5.2 Running Local Fork Tests

-With the `.env` variables set up(see .evv.example for referance), you can now run the test suite.
+With the `.env` variables set up, you can now run the test suite.
 These tests use the RPC URLs to create Ethereum and Arbitrum forks locally.